Disc pain treatment

-Disc pain treatment is easier than you think.
-If your physician has already diagnosed you with a bulging disc, herniated disc, thinning disc, or another disc problem, there are dozens of treatments available.
+If your physician has already diagnosed you with a bulging disc, herniated disc, thinning disc or another disc problem, there are many treatment options available.

-The treatment you choose will depend on the location of your damaged disc, the severity of your symptoms, and the length of time you’ve been suffering with symptoms.
-The treatments available to you might also depend on your age, activity level, and whether or not your symptoms have become worse over time.
+The treatment you choose will depend on the location of your damaged disc, the severity of your symptoms and the length of time you’ve been experiencing symptoms.
+The treatments available to you may also depend on your age, activity level and whether or not your symptoms have worsened over time.

-More often than not, treatment for painful disc problems starts conservatively.
-If conservative treatments don’t work, then your physician probably will recommend a more aggressive approach.
+Treatment for painful disc problems typically starts with nonsurgical or conservative options.
+If conservative treatments don’t work, your physician may recommend a more aggressive approach.

-- Rest — At first it’s helpful to avoid any activities or movements that make your disc pain and other symptoms worse.
-By resting, you’ll be giving your herniated disc or bulging disc time to heal on its own if it’s able to.
+- Rest — At first, try avoiding any activities or movements that make your disc pain symptoms worse.
+By resting, you’ll be giving your herniated disc or bulging disc time to heal on its own if possible.

-- Physical therapy — While rest is important, it is often equally important to perform certain exercises that strengthen and stabilize the spine (but that don’t aggravate your painful disc).
-Physical therapy and exercise should always be approved by a doctor and/or physical therapist.
-Trying exercises on your own could make your condition worse.
+- Physical therapy — While rest is important, it’s also important to perform exercises that strengthen and stabilize the spine without aggravating your painful disc.
+Your physician or physical therapist should always approve physical therapy exercises before you begin.
+Trying new exercises on your own could make your condition worse.

-- Medications — Sometimes over-the-counter pain relievers can help relieve your disc pain symptoms, but if they don’t, your physician can prescribe narcotic pain medication.
-Anti-inflammatory medication is another option, as this can reduce swelling and pressure around spinal nerves.
-Oral steroids also are powerful in their ability to reduce swelling and promote healing.
+- Medications — Sometimes over-the-counter pain relievers may help relieve your disc pain symptoms, but if they don’t, your physician may prescribe narcotic pain medication.
+Anti-inflammatory medication is another option, which can reduce swelling and pressure around spinal nerves.
+Oral steroids may be able to reduce swelling and promote healing.

-- Epidural steroid injections – Injections are somewhat invasive, but the injection of cortisone directly into spaces where nerves are compressed can reduce swelling in the area and ease painful pressure on nerves.
-While the effects are not always immediate, cortisone injections have been shown to provide disc pain relief for weeks or months.
+- Epidural steroid injections — The injection of cortisone into the spaces where nerves are compressed may reduce swelling in the area and ease painful pressure on nerves.
+While the effects are not always immediate, cortisone injections may provide disc pain relief for weeks or months.